-- a) Inventory Accurately inventory all items on hand and reconcile against meal abstract.
-Section B items of the "Transfer Out Form" (896) will be reviewed with the Chef. - b) Handheld Credit Card Device Complete End of Day Reports. - c) Transfer Out Form Complete the "Transfer Out Form" (896).
-Do not complete the Return to Stock column; this is the responsibility of the Catering Vendor. - d) End of Trip Cleaning - Ensure that the car is properly cleaned and sanitized, including Superliner food service elevators. - Ensure that all cabinets and lockers are clean and all supplies removed. - Ensure dirty linen and open plastic wrapped linen bundles are properly bagged in the red linen bags and all unopened plastic wrapped linen bundles are properly bagged in the white linen bags for removal off the train.
-Unused linen bags must be returned to the Catering Vendor. - Ensure that all trash bags are positioned as required by the location either to the platform or left in the car. - e) Return to Stock Items Pack supplies and remaining food items appropriately for off-loading in accordance with local agreements. - f) Equipment Issues All mechanical defects have been recorded in the eMAP21A app. - g) Crew Release Release crew members and secure car. - h) Remit Remit revenue.
+e) End of Trip Cleaning

+- Car is properly cleaned and sanitized, including dumbwaiters. - Cabinets and lockers are clean and all supplies removed. - Dirty linen and open plastic wrapped linen bundles are properly bagged in the red linen bags and all unopened plastic wrapped linen bundles are properly bagged in the white linen bags for removal off the train. - Unused linen bags must be returned to the Catering Vendor. - Trash bags are positioned as required by the location either to the platform or left in the car. - f) Equipment Issues record all mechanical defects on the eMAP-21A on the eMD or "Record of Defect and Repair MAP-21A" (NRPC 2775). - g) Crew Release releasing crew from trip duties. - h) Security securing car for end of trip turnover.

-E. Lead Service Attendant-Café/Lounge
+E. Lead Service Attendant-Cafe/Lounge

-The Lead Service Attendant (LSA)-Café/Lounge is responsible for providing food and beverage service in designated areas, providing quality customer service and other duties as assigned.
+The Lead Service Attendant (LSA)-Cafe/Lounge is responsible for providing food and beverage service in designated areas, providing quality customer service and other duties as assigned.

-1. LSA-Café/Lounge - General Responsibilities
+1. LSA-Cafe/Lounge - General Responsibilities